Your Complete Guide to the Different Types of Homeowners Insurance Policies

 Versatile: HO-3

-We figured it’s best to start with the most common form of homeowners insurance.
-That form is known as HO-3 or “special” insurance.
+We figured it’s best to start with the most common form of homeowners insurance, HO-3, or “special” insurance.

 What makes this insurance so special?
 It encompasses everything in the HO-2 (more on that in a moment) and protects against any perils not named.